Formation of Grignard and Organolithium Reagents

 We’ll cover the many useful applications of organolithium reagents in a future blog post.

-An aside: What about Organosodium Reagents?
+What about Organosodium Reagents?

 So if lithium works, why not go further down the column of the periodic table?
 Why not use sodium?